Update: This offer for the Citi Prestige® Card has expired. Learn more about the current offers here.

 - Southwest has devalued several times in the past few years, and their per point value seems to be getting lower and lower

 - As the value of Southwest points continues to decrease, there’s also the chance that they won’t allow gift card redemptions for one cent each anymore

 - Ford doesn’t know when he’d actually use these points towards flights on Southwest, so there’s an opportunity cost to holding onto those points; also, the above rates are the absolute best rates you can get using Southwest points, while last minute tickets will get you less value per point

 - There’s no way to get outsized value for redeeming Southwest points, since the program is revenue based on the redemption side; so he’s not otherwise giving up some incredible potential redemption opportunity

 I never thought I’d advise someone to redeem their airline points for gift cards, and actually feel good about the decision.
-It also gives me a new perspective on the Southwest Rapid Rewards® Premier Credit Card, which has a sign-up bonus of 60,000 points upon completing minimum spend.
-While you’ll get the most use out of those points if you’re actually flying Southwest, they can otherwise be redeemed for $500 worth of Amazon gift cards, which is pretty good, in my opinion.
+While obviously you’ll get the most use out of these points if you’re actually flying Southwest, they can otherwise be redeemed for decent value in with Amazon gift cards, which is pretty good, in my opinion.